MJLMills/rhorix/conversion_scripts/README.md

 centerTop.pl - center a topology on the center of mass of its nuclei.

-collateMifs.pl - collect the various mif files produced by IRIS into a single file for conversion.
+The following scripts are for running the IRIS program and collecting its output into a single file respectively.

-runIris.pl - run the various executables that comprise IRIS on a set of wavefunctions.
+runIris.pl - run the various executables that comprise IRIS on a set of wavefunctions. collateMifs.pl - collect the various mif files produced by IRIS into a single file for conversion.

 ## General Use Modules